Articles, blogs, whitepapers, webinars, and other resources to Learn In-demand IT Skills

 Once you have established the criteria, you have to assign a scale for scoring the project.
-You can use a 0 to 10, or a 0 to 100 scale for each criteria, with four to five scoring points (e.g. 0 2 4, or 0 25, 50, etc.).
-Furthermore, you can add additional weightage to different areas depending on their importance.
+You can use a 0 to 10 or a 0 to 100 scale for each criteria, with four to five scoring points (e.g. 0 2 4, or 0 25, 50, etc.).
+Furthermore, you can add additional weight to different areas depending on their importance.
 For instance, the strategic contributions can have more weight depending on your company goals.

 At the end of the scoring, the project with the highest score is ranked at the top.

 Getting prioritization and ranking of your projects right is crucial for the success of your organization.
 I hope you found this blog helpful.
-If you are looking to dive in further and master how develop a repeatable process for efficiently ranking project priority, then you can check our leadership training courses on this category.
+If you are looking to dive in further and master how to develop a repeatable process for efficiently ranking project priority, then you can check our leadership training courses in this category.